 To better understand the adaptive behavior of animal groups and the corresponding opportunities for design of adaptive dynamics in a changing environment, we have analyzed bifurcations in the collective dynamics of groups as a function of system and environmental parameters.
-We have observed a range of bifurcations and behaviors including Hopf bifurcations and stable limit cycle behavior in decision-making.
-In the three different decision-making problems in the case of two choices, we observed the universal unfolding of the pitchfork bifurcation with the introduction of an asymmetry.
+For example, we have studied bifurcations in the evolution of leadership and network weights in collective tracking as a function of a parameter c that models the cost of leadership to individuals.
+In the case of animal groups, c models the difficulty in sensing the environmental cue, including the extent of fragmentation in the environment.
+In the case of designed groups, c can be used as a design parameter that incentivizes leadership as appropriate for changing operational or environmental circumstances.